dai-shi/react-hooks-worker/README.md

 );
 ```

+## Caveat

+Using inline function or string representation has a potential risk
+of including malicious code.
+Please pay attention to protect from XSS.

 ## Working Issues

 If the `function` passed into `useWorker(function)` has external dependencies, then `function` must be in its own file and directly import those node modules.